willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My Desktop app only shows a black screen
 If your PC has an Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
 To fix this issue, follow these instructions under "[How do I create Optimus settings for a new program?](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/~/how-do-i-customize-optimus-profiles-and-settings%3F)" to add C:\windows\system32\runtimebroker.exe and force it to run on the "Integrated graphics" processor.

-## Questions about uninstalling Mixed Reality
+## How to uninstall Windows Mixed Reality

 ### How do I uninstall Windows Mixed Reality?
 Go to  **Settings -> Mixed Reality -> Uninstall**.

 ### I got a "We couldn't finish uninstalling Windows Mixed Reality" message
-Experienced users can modify the registry and use Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
+You can modify the registry and use Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
 Make sure to follow these steps carefully.
 For added protection, back up your registry before you modify it so you can restore it if a problem occurrs.** For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).
+To uninstall Windows mixed reality using these commands:
 1. Restart your PC.
 2. In the **Search** box, type "regedit" and then select **Yes**.
 3. Remove the following registry values: